mfebrizio/DATS-6101-group-6/README.md

 I created a .gitignore file with the R template and selected the MIT License – a fairly permissive license for the project.

 Also if any of you have a preference for a team name, I'm open to that.
-Personally, I'm indifferent to have a name.
+Personally, I'm indifferent to having a name.

-Perhaps we can start adding some ideas for the project in this ReadMe file (we can clean it up later).
+Alex created a [page on OneNote](https://gwu0.sharepoint.com/sites/22SP_Dats6101_10M-GRP/_layouts/OneNote.aspx?id=%2Fsites%2F22SP_Dats6101_10M-GRP%2FSiteAssets%2F22SP_Dats6101_10M-GRP%20Notebook&wd=target%28_Collaboration%20Space%2FT6.one%7CECA6BC36-B95B-4F1F-833F-FD766D4E165F%2FTeam%20Project%20Brainstorm%7CB92533EC-1CA9-49E2-BD6E-C012CE298887%2F%29 onenote:https://gwu0.sharepoint.com/sites/22SP_Dats6101_10M-GRP/SiteAssets/22SP_Dats6101_10M-GRP%20Notebook/_Collaboration%20Space/T6.one#Team%20Project%20Brainstorm&section-id={ECA6BC36-B95B-4F1F-833F-FD766D4E165F}&page-id={B92533EC-1CA9-49E2-BD6E-C012CE298887}&end) for brainstorming project ideas.
+I think we should start sharing ideas (even if they're very general) there.
+Once we figure out a shortlist of options, then we can add them to this ReadMe file.
 That could be a good way to practice markdown as well!

 ~ Mark